INN/docs/how-to-work-with-us/contributing.md

 - Send us pull requests for bug fixes and small suggestions.
 - For feature requests, create an issue to start a discussion.
 We'll decide together whether or not the requested feature gets built.
 Be sure and explain clearly why your feature request is essential.
 - For detailed information about our preferred code structure and styles, refer to our [code style guide](/style-guides/code).
+- To contribute to this repository using Github.com directly, follow [this guide](/how-to-work-with-us/via-github.md).

 ###Other resources